sons-of-sarlacc/macros/doctor-buff-by-tell.md

 I have crafted a Healthpack and named it "Bacta" as my no-buff target.

 ### Droid
 You want a droid deployed with battery power and a Medical Module Rating: 110.

-Drag your droid to `toolbarPane05` > `toolbarSlot09`
+It does not need to be grouped.

 ## Food
 Food is critical to a doctor maximizing the application of their buffs.